adamsilver/fdpb/03-book-a-flight.md

 Users need a control that lets them filter a long list of destinations.
 A control that marrys the flexibility of a text box with the assurance of a select box.
 This type of control goes by many different names including *type ahead*, *predictive search* and *combo box*, but we'll refer to it as an *autocomplete* control.

-Autocomplete controls work by suggesting options (destinations in this case) as the user types.
+Autocomplete controls work by filtering options (destinations in this case) as the user types.
 As suggestions appear, users can select one quickly, automatically completing the field.
 This saves users having to scroll (unless, they want to) while also being able to forgive small typos.

-HTML5's `<datalist>` combines with a text box (`<input type="text">`) to create a native autocomplete control.
-Unfortunately, it's buggy[^], but if your project is locked down to a few browsers that don't happen to have these bugs, then it might be a viable option for you.
+HTML5's `<datalist>` combines with a text box (`<input type="text">`) to create a native autocomplete control which is unfortunately too buggy[^] for use on the open web.
+However, if your project is locked down to a few known browsers that don't have these bugs, then a native solution may work for you.

 ![Datalist](./images/03/datalist.png)

+### An Autocomplete Control

 We want to design an inclusive experience—one that works for as many people as possible, no matter their choice of  browser or mobile device.
-By creating a custom component, there's an opportunity to create an even more powerful control that allows for common typos and endonyms.
+By creating a custom autocomplete component, there's an opportunity to create an even more powerful feature set that allows for common typos and endonyms.

 A word of warning though: we're going to break new ground; designing a robust and fully inclusive autocomplete control is hard work, but that's what our job is all about.

 > Do the hardwork to make it simple—GDS Design Principle 4

-### An Autocomplete Control

 Our custom autocomplete control is going to use HTML with ARIA attributes, CSS and JavaScript.
 Accessibility expert Steve Faulkner has what he calls a *punch list*[^] which is a list of rules to make sure that any custom JavaScript component is designed and built to a good standard.
 The rules state that a component should: